sharikak54/sharikak54.github.io/learn/start.md

 <!-- TODO At this point we should probably stop and talk about some of the terminology we've been using. -->

 After this, you'll want to start on the 3-slicers.
-We're planning on writing a more in-depth guide, but for now just start on the 3-slicers.
-Go to the [Cases page](cases) and click to sort by optimal movecount.
+We're planning on writing a more in-depth guide, but for now just go to the [Cases page](cases) and click to sort by optimal movecount.
 There will be some mirrors; you don't need to worry about those yet, just pick one and learn it.
 <!-- TODO more in-depth guide -->

-While you're working on the 3-slicers is a good time to more thoroughly learn all the different faces.
+As you're working on the 3-slicers, more thoroughly learning all the different faces will help out a lot.
 You can do so by clicking the "Up" button on any individual face's page; through the navbar's dropdown, under "Learn"; or by going directly to the [Faces page](faces).
 They're sortable by "E/C Type", which is just a count of edges and corners of a single color that have been swapped with the opposite face.
 Only another face of the same E/C Type can be opposite it, so try sorting by that column as well.
 Some of the individual faces pages also have recognition tips, especially the left/right ones, so check them out!

 ## Intermediate -> Advanced